a-doyle/COMP30050/README.md

 # COMP30050
-This is our version of an dynamically procedural generation of Monopoly, through Java
+This is our version of a dynamic, procedural generation of Monopoly, through Java